Meadow Lake, Nevada County, California: History

 By late June, a 160-acre townsite was laid out by a surveyor hired by Virginia City promoters A. C. "Alex" Wightman and Charley Parker.
 Summit City, as it was named, was a planned community with streets intersecting at right angles and named in lettered order in one direction and numerical order in the other, and a plaza at its heart.
 By late summer, Summit City reportedly had 10 stores, five lumberyards, 10 hotels, five blacksmith shops, many, many bars, gambling houses, a brewery, a book and stationery store, a cigar store, a barbershop, a church, and a 10 piece brass band.
 An excursion vessel ferried revelers to four hurdy-gurdy houses (dance halls) at the lake's upper end.
 Not satisfied with a private school, the citizens petitioned the Board of Supervisors to create a school district.
 Soon, the Board created the Altamont school district.
 Summit City had more businesses than any other town in Nevada County except Nevada City and Grass Valley.
 About 150 houses had been erected.
 A stage ran daily to Virginia City and a tri-weekly Pony Express ran from Nevada City.
 Tollroads spidered out from the town in various directions, including to the Henness Pass road, and to the Central Pacific Railroad in Cisco.
 Prominent residents included Mark Twain's brother, lawyer Orion Clemens.
 The town had a court, presided over by Judge Jones, a jail, a marshal and several other lawyers.
+Nearby Baltimore Town would also spring-up on identical speculation.

 In the fall of 1865, immigration all but ceased.
 Many residents left and the town's population dropped to about 200 people.
 Heavy as the snows were, the town was never completely cut off.
 Pack trains ran regularly to Dutch Flat and Granville Zachariah, known as “Zack’s Snowshoe Express,” carried mail, newspapers and the like.
 The locals passed the winter by skiing and snowshoeing.

 In February 1866, The Nevada County Board of Supervisors formed the county's ninth township, called Meadow Lake, consisting of 884 sq. mi. with Shasta Lake, California its center.
 Soon, the gold rush resumed and Summit City rapidly expanded.
 That spring, Wells Fargo opened an express office, and a bank was formed.
 Stage service to Grass Valley was increased to meet the demand. federal government opened a post office in June and appointed Melvin Wilson as postmaster.
 June also saw the founding of a daily paper, the Meadow Lake Morning Sun.
 Capitalizing on its explosive growth, the town petitioned the legislature to incorporate Summit City, with a name change to Meadow Lake to avoid confusion with another Summit City in Alpine County.
 The California legislature incorporated the town of Meadow Lake, effective June 13, 1866.
 By midsummer, the town had over 600 houses and other buildings, 4–5,000 residents. and six functioning ore processing mills, all of which had come into being the prior 15 months at an estimated cost of more than $2 million.